Rooftop Statues

 Nell Gwyn Statue

-This rooftop statue is hard to spot in the alcove above the main entrance to Nell Gwyn house, and goes unnoticed by the fast moving traffic along Sloane Avenue.
-It is the only statue of a courtesan and the top one at that, the mistress of King Charles II.
-Notice the King Charles Cavalier at her ankles, was this dog named after or before her royal affair?
+This rooftop statue is hard to spot, hidden as it is in the alcove above the main entrance to Nell Gwyn House.
+It goes unnoticed by the fast moving traffic along Sloane Avenue.
+This is the only statue of a courtesan and the most famous one at that, the mistress of King Charles II.
+Notice the King Charles Cavalier at her ankles.
+I wonder if this dog named before or after her royal affair?

 Arthur Phillip

-First unveiled in 1932 the bust and two brass plates of Arthur Phillip in the St Mildreds Church Bread Street before the world war two bomb destroyed the church.
-Now standing in Watling Street and one of the most unseen hero's of English history, for it was Arthur Phillips who sailed from Portsmouth with the first thousand settlers to colonise Australia, first landing at Botany Bay before moving a little north into what he described as "the finest harbour in the world," or what we now know as Sydney.
-One of the brass plates shows five men raising the flag at Sydney on Wednesday 23 January 1788, the other shows the official occasion three days later when New South Wales was founded.
+First unveiled in 1932, is the bust and two brass plates of Arthur Phillip, in St Mildred's Church Bread Street, before the world war, two bombs destroyed the church.
+Now standing in Watling Street, one of the most unseen heroes of English history.
+It was Arthur Phillips who sailed from Portsmouth with the first thousand settlers to colonise Australia, first landing at Botany Bay, before moving a little north into what he described as "the finest harbour in the world," or what we now know as Sydney.
+One of the brass plates shows five men raising the flag at Sydney, on Wednesday 23 January 1788, the other shows the official occasion three days later when New South Wales was founded.

-The largest department store on Oxford Street is Selfridges where high above the Art-Deco main entrance there is a statue to the Queen of Time riding in her Ship of Commerce.
-With the mad rush of shoppers how many have time to look up at this Queen?
+The largest department store on Oxford Street is Selfridge's, where high above the Art-Deco main entrance, there is a statue of the Queen of Time, riding in her Ship of Commerce.
+With the mad rush of shoppers how many have the time even to look up at this Queen?

 Fish Market Weather Vane

-High above the Old Billingsgate market building are London's Flyin' Fish.
-The two have a birds eye view of the River Thames and have seen many changes to the place over the last century with the goings on below.
-Gone are the Fish Market porters with iron wheeled carts rattling along the cobbled stone road.
-Gone are the Docks and the River traffic down below, now they see the old fish market used as a corporate venue with large stretched limos coming and going.
+High above the Old Billingsgate market building is London's Flying' Fish.
+The two have a bird's eye view of the River Thames and have seen many changes to the place over the last century, with the changes going on below.
+Gone are the Fish Market porters, with iron wheeled carts rattling along the cobbled stone road.
+Gone are the Docks and the River traffic down below, now they see the old fish market used as a corporate venue, with largely stretched limos coming and going.
 Perched above the skyline they keep their eyes on the weather.

 Mary Queen of Scots

 Standing high above in the alcoves of the window ledges of Zimbabwe House, are these Mutilated Rooftop sculptures by Jacob Epstein.
 They date from 1908 when Charles Holden designed the building for the British Medical Association.
-These statues caused quite a stir in their time because of their naughty bits although the British Medical Association stood by Epstien and they were aloud to flourish.
+These statues caused quite a stir in their time, because of their naughty bits, although the British Medical Association stood by Epstein and they were allowed to flourish.

 cornhill devils

-High above the rooftop by St Peter’s Church, Cornhill are the three angry devils who pour scorn on anyone entering the said church.
+St Peter’s Church, Cornhill, has three angry devils who pour scorn on anyone entering the said church.
 The story behind them is thus, during the building of the office block next door to the church, the builders nicked a foot of the church ground.
 This act was noted by the rector, the building plans were put back and the architect was made to re-plan his works.
 So bitter was the architect, that he engrossed the rectors face upon one of the devils, and set three devils upon the roof to add curses to anyone that entered the church.

 bundle of joy